 Notes: I decided to give you a choice when you start increasing stitches for the thumb gusset.
 You can use the quick and easy knit front and back method or choose the make 1 left and make 1 right.
 I prefer the M1L and M1R.
 Don’t worry though.
 There’s instructions for both.
 I also decided to add some warmth to my hat and mittens and used up some of my woolly sock yarn which actually created a nice colourful design.

-Using long tail cast on method cast on 88 sts.
+Using long tail cast on method and size 7 needles cast on 88 sts.

-Then continue in Stockinette stitch for 6 inches
+Then switch to larger needles and continue in Stockinette stitch for 6 inches

 Row 1: * K9, k2tog, rep from * to last 11 sts, K7, k2tog, k2